guilhermeprokisch/see/README.md

 ## Features

 - Rich text rendering in the terminal
-- Syntax highlighting for code blocks
+- Syntax highlighting for code blocks and standalone code files
 - Emoji support :smile:
 - Image rendering (when possible)
 - Clickable links (in supported terminals)